Mexico promises justice after metro train collapse kills 24

 The opposition Institutional Revolutionary Party said an investigation and punishment should be carried out “wherever it leads.”

-Reporting by Daina Beth Solomon and Sharay Angulo, additional reporting by Dave Graham, Raul Cortes, Cassandra Garrison and Abraham Gonzalez in Mexico City and Gwenaelle Barzic in Paris; Editing by Frank Jack Daniel, Alistair Bell and Jonathan Oatis
+Reporting by Daina Beth Solomon and Sharay Angulo, additional reporting by Dave Graham, Raul Cortes, Cassandra Garrison, Abraham Gonzalez and Lizbeth Diaz in Mexico City and Gwenaelle Barzic in Paris; Editing by Frank Jack Daniel, Alistair Bell and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.